QuantLet/Styleguide-and-FAQ/Styleguide.md

 ```

 All of these 5 notations are accepted by YAML.
-We recomend to use such notations which display the text in the best human readable way.
-Because the metainfo text is used later for the Readme file creation (this process is executed in an automatic way).
+We recomend to use such notations which display the text in the best human readable way, because the metainfo text is used later for the Readme file creation (this process is executed in an automatic way).

+Characters like {_, -, :, ", ...} are meant to be special characters.
+In case of doubt simply put your text in single quotes.

 ```yaml